leamas/spotify-make/README.md

   - Temporary installs used in a packaging context.

 ## News
+#### 2015-06-29:
+            Spotify has released a new 1.0.7.153 version. spotify-make has preliminary support for this.
+However, the application grabs the complete window, and there are no means whatsoever to minimize or exit.
+Use alt-F4 or similar window manager shortcuts to exit.
+Old version seems to still be around.
 #### 2015-03-25:
             Spotify has released a new version 0.9.17.1.g9b85d43.7.Still no 32-bit support.
 There is some work needed to handle the